 When he was 20, Saint Rocco’s wealthy parents died and so he endowed the majority of his inheritance to the poor.
 Moving along to five years before his death, Saint Rocco (or Roch), who was completely and purposely unrecognized, was thrown in jail by his own uncle, believed to be a spy.
 There he died in 1327 and, in 1485, the Confraternity of San Rocco received his body.

 O Great St. Rocco, deliver us, we beseech you, from contagious diseases, and the contagion of sin.
-Obtain, for us, a purity of heart which will assist us to make good use of health, and to bear sufferings with patience.
+Obtain, for us, a purity of heart which will assist us to make good use of health, and to bear suffering with patience.
 Teach us to follow your example in the practice of penance and charity, so that we may, one day enjoy the happiness of being with Christ, Our Savior, in Heaven.
 Amen.

 Some of the paintings contained within Scuola Grande di San Rocco are deliberate in that they signify the struggles of common Venetians at that time.
 Witness Tintoretto’s Moses Striking Water from the Rock, The Brazen Serpent, and The Fall of Manna as they represent three modes of suffering—thirst, disease and hunger—that San Rocco and his brotherhood dedicated their lives to combatting.
 Legendary Renaissance artists Tiepolo, Strozzi and Giorgione also have paintings within the Scuola.